City files motion in water dispute with mobile home park

 The Rapid City Council voted to take legal action against the owners Sept.
 7, 2020.
 The Williams signed the February 2020 agreement that stated that the water meter had been non-functioning for more than 24 months; the service line crossed another property, which does not comply with city ordinance; the existing water service could not provide an accessible or suitable location for the water meter; and the city had the authority to turn off water service to the property.

-In the motion, the city requests the court to make a judgement in order to require defendants to replace their nonconforming service line and meter pit.
+In the motion, the city requests the court to make a judgment in order to require defendants to replace their nonconforming service line and meter pit.

 “Defendants have presented only conjecture, speculation, and fantasy to justify their failures and point the finger at the city, and this speculation is wholly insufficient to withstand scrutiny by the court,” the memo reads.